Network Traffic Analysis for LLMs

 mcpcap

-# Then use tools with remote files
+# Then use tools with remote URLs (not uploads)

 analyze_dns_packets("https://example.com/capture.pcap")